dylanized/asset-loader/README.md

     }
   }

-In production mode, give the bundles the compressed and concat'd version, with a hash too:
+In production mode, give the bundles the compressed and concat'd version, with a cachebuster too:

   bundles: {
     css: {